 I have often wondered why God appears to be so coy when interacting with us, even in the Bible.
-Why is it that I can’t ask God a question and hear right back from him as plain as if I asked another person a question.
-Instead, it seems that I have to try to interpret dreams, decipher situations, or otherwise try to make sense of the things that happens afterwards to see if there is a message or answer to my question.
+Why is it that I can’t ask God a question and hear right back from him as plain as if I asked another person a question?
+Instead, it seems that I have to try to interpret dreams, decipher situations, or otherwise try to make sense of the things that happen afterward to see if there is a message or answer to my question.
 Why can’t God just tell me what to do since He knows the right way to go?

-In this study, I will give an answer to the questions presented above.
-I hope to show that God is not really being coy, but rather our expectations of Him are not based on fact, but rather our own illusions or dogma.
+In this study, I will answer the questions presented above.
+I hope to show that God is not being coy, but rather our expectations of Him are not based on fact, but rather our illusions or dogma.
 God does talk to us, but not in ways that we think or perhaps expect.

 Psalm 32:8-9 (NKJV) I will instruct you and teach you in the way you should go; I will guide you with My eye.
 Do not be like the horse or like the mule, Which have no understanding, Which must be harnessed with bit and bridle, Else they will not come near you.

 Consider carefully what this passage reveals to us about God’s direction for our lives.
 It says the following.